 Our Borrowers are established UK businesses, with assets against which the loan can be secured.
 The loans are most often used to increase working capital and to replace invoice financing, factoring or bank overdrafts.
-The loan sizes range from £250k to £15m and offer a fixed term from 3-36 months at fixed rates of interest with capital repaid at the end of the period.
+The loan sizes range from £250,000 to £15m and offer a fixed term from 3 to 36 months.
 All Borrowers must pass our thorough credit analysis before the loan is posted on the platform for Lenders to invest in.

-Loans are secured with an all-asset charge over the Borrower's business and registered at Companies House.
-All Borrower revenues flow through controlled bank accounts owned by ArchOver and the Borrower, and the value of the security and management accounts are monitored monthly throughout the loan term.
+Normally loans are secured with an all-assets charge over the Borrower's business and registered at Companies House.
+All Borrower revenues flow through controlled bank accounts owned by ArchOver, and the value of the security and management accounts are monitored monthly throughout the loan term.
 We also site visit at least once a year.
-Lenders must always check the loan security description prior to investing to understand the security for that loan.
+Lenders must always check the loan specific security description prior to investing to understand the security for that loan.

 Our Lenders are individuals, institutions (including our parent company that has ‘skin in the game’), all investing on the same terms.
-We do not operate an auto-bid function, the Lender always decides where their money goes.
-When a Lender sees a project that they would like to invest in, they make a ‘pledge’ in multiples of £1,000.
+We do not operate an auto-bid function; the Lender always decides* where their money goes.
+When a Lender sees a project that they would like to invest in, they make a ‘pledge’ in multiples of £1,000**.
 Only when a Lender has pledged will they be asked to transfer funds.